What is Azure Active Directory B2C?

 Authenticate business customers

 When a customer selects one of the options under Business customers, the WoodGrove Groceries website invokes a different Azure AD B2C policy than it does for individual customers.
+You learn what a B2C policy is in technical overview of Azure AD B2C

 This policy presents the user with an option to use their corporate credentials for sign-up and sign-in.
 In the WoodGrove example, users are prompted to sign in with any work or school account.
 This policy uses a multi-tenant Azure AD application and the